thealphadollar/messiah/README.md

 * --> A Landing page
   * --> Title of our project
+  * --> Search Bar / Option to give us browser location
+  * --> A revolving globe (just for show)
   * --> A Navbar having links to different services we are going to provide (as mentioned below)
 * --> About Us
+  * --> Simple mission, and introduction about team members.
+* --> A unified dashboard (a single dynamic page) showing the below data:
-* --> Page having, map interface saying previous earthquake data, for different locations
+    * --> Page having, map interface saying previous earthquake data, for set location.
     * --> Page, predicting the possibility of the natural disaster, judging the location of the user (optional)
     * --> Page having, map interface showing present location of the user (and plausible relief camp placements, and the shortest route to the closest one)
     * --> Page, which shows precautions and tips on the basis of location of the user
-* --> Page, displaying the SMS functionality procedure, and set up.
+* --> A static page, displaying the SMS functionality procedure, and set up.
 * --> Scope for further improvements(whatever we couldn't do), github link to the repo, and vote of thanks.

 ## Idea Synopsis